robert/robert.github.com/_posts/2019-12-01-pfab3-commute-times.md

 ## In conclusion

 I love the idea behind Michael's program, and there's a lot to like about his code as well.
-Next week we'll look at some ways that he could bring his already solid code up to a professional standard.
+Next week we'll look at some ways that he could kick his already solid code up another notch or two.

 In the meantime: